Guy Pearce: Early life

-Pearce attended Geelong College, and was a member of the Geelong Society of Dramatic Arts (GSODA) Junior Players.
+Pearce attended Geelong College, and was a member of the Geelong Society of Operatic and Dramatic Arts (GSODA) Junior Players.
 At the age of 16, he was a competitive amateur bodybuilder, leading to the title of Junior Mr. Victoria.
 He lived in Box Hill North, Victoria in the late 1980s while working on the Australian drama series Neighbours.
-His first film appearance, while still at Geelong College, was in a Victorian Vice Chancellors-funded film Life and Study at University, produced and directed by Peter Lane of Deakin University.
-Pearce was 17 years old and played a 21-year-old student.
+His first film appearance, while still at Geelong College, was in a Victorian Vice-Chancellors-funded film Life and Study at University, produced and directed by Peter Lane of Deakin University.